 Ronit Kirchman is a pioneer on the frontier of experimental film and television music.
 Her mind-bending innerspace score for The Sinner—the acclaimed, Emmy and Golden Globe-nominated anthology series executive produced by Jessica Biel—has deepened the psychoanalytic mystery behind catastrophic crimes for two seasons and counting.
-Kirchman and Biel are finishing their second collaboration on Limetown, a crime series for Facebook Watch.
+Kirchman and Biel recently finished their second collaboration on Limetown, a crime series for Facebook Watch.

 She has brought that same exploratory spirit to a wide-ranging trail of films and documentaries, while drawing on her musical experiences in styles all across the map.
 In the laboratory of her studio, Kirchman cultivates an ever-growing ecosystem of instruments and coaxes exotic, even alien sounds from electronics and the farther reaches of her acoustic and electric 7-string violins.
 She’s also a prolific songwriter, music producer, conductor, and singer, and continues to compose original scores for the theater, dance, multimedia installations, and the concert stage.
 She has performed and recorded internationally in many contexts, including free improvisation, classical, live electronica, rock, pop, jazz, world, blues, and country.
 As a storyteller beyond music, she’s also a poet, author, and accomplished painter with a degree in fine arts.